espressomd/espresso/doc/sphinx/running.rst

 |es| is implemented as a Python module.
 This means that you need to write a
 python script for any task you want to perform with |es|.
 In this chapter, the basic structure of the interface will be explained.
 For a practical introduction, see the tutorials, which are also part of the distribution.

+Most users should consider building and then installing |es| locally.
+In this way, |es| behaves like any regular Python package and will be recognized by the Python interpreter and Jupyter notebooks.

+Most developers prefer the ``pypresso`` resp. ``ipypresso`` wrapper scripts, which export the build folder into the ``$PYTHONPATH`` environment variable and then call ``python`` resp. ``jupyter``.
+They also introduce extra command line options to help developers run simulations inside a debugger.
+Command line examples in this chapter use the wrapper scripts instead of the Python and Jupyter programs, although they are perfectly interchangeable when not using a debugger.

 .. _Running es: